brucemack/brucemack.github.io/ampersand/index.md

 The system contains an audio delay line.
 Audio can be pushed onto the back of the delay line per the conditions below.
 Audio will be popped off the front of the delay line and sent to the conference whenever the audio gate is opened.
 If the audio gate is closed then audio just accumulates in the delay line.

-The term "CTCSS/DCS signal" is used below to indicate either (a) the state of a hardware signal driven by a receive or (b) the state of the soft decoder which is derived from the audio stream.
+The term "CTCSS/DCS signal" is used below to indicate either (a) the state of a hardware signal driven by a receiver or (b) the state of the soft decoder which is derived from the audio stream.

 We start in the idle state with the audio gate closed.